 Mission Statement: Interprofessional practice is rapidly gaining traction in today’s healthcare setting.
 ACE strives to promote interprofessional collaboration by emphasizing the importance of interdisciplinary health care, through joint screening opportunities and networking events.

 Description of Activities: Participating in this club will offer you the ability to communicate and learn about different professions, and how they relate to optometry.
-ACE hosts joint health screenings and interprofessional networking events with other health providers, namely podiatrists and dentists.
+ACE hosts joint health screenings and interprofessional networking events with other health providers, namely podiatrists, dentists, and pharmacists.

 How do I join or become a member?
 All students are welcome to join ACE.
-Email Jay Kim at firstname.lastname@example.org for more information.
+Email Jane Chen firstname.lastname@example.org for more information.